 STP 531 Applied Analysis of Variance (3)

 STP 533 Applied Multivariate Analysis (3)

-Electives or Research (12 credit hours)
+Electives or Research (11 or 12 credit hours)

 Culminating Experience (3 credit hours)